 Revenge Stamp: Similar to Foot Stamp but hits for much less damage.

-Emerald Beam: Hits all of your characters for a fraction of their health and automatically dispels beneficial status effects including Regen, Shield, etc.
+Emerald Beam: Hits all of your characters for a fraction of their health and automatically dispels the Regen effect.

 Emerald Shoot: Hits one of your characters for just over 9,000 damage and dispels beneficial status effects.